 "Mark my words, get to know this band now, because they are only getting started, and they are truly a major musical force to be reckoned with, as this fine album attests.
 Their funkadelic prog is guaranteed to put a smile on your face and a spring in your step.
 DJBC is the real deal: talent to burn, and songs that blaze into glory like the most majestic of fireworks.
 Long live rock!"

 "You’ve got Frank Zappa and The Mothers at the height of their twisted prog-rock powers on albums like Over-Nite Sensation, Apostrophe (‘) and One Size Fits All.
 You’ve got the wah-wah-stomp boogie and blues-rock of Steve Marriott and Humble Pie.
 And you’ve got traces of everyone from Stevie Wonder and Sly Stone to Janis Joplin and Little Feat.
 Which means you’ve got a band that can — and does — tear the roof off the sucker."

 "It’s a party, a throwback, and a testament in an album.
 Although these songs flow nicely as a continuous album, each song shines in its own way.
 Whether on shuffle or in order, and as isolated tracks or all 11 played at once, it’s a symphonic immersive experience...this band has a sound that is uncommon, sincere and passionate."

-The members of Brass Camel's live ensemble are young but seasoned pros, between them having performed or recorded with acts like No Sinner, Lee Aaron, Soliterre, the River and the Road, Said the Whale, Hotel Mira, JP Maurice, Mad Shadow and more in recent years.
+The Camel alumni are young but seasoned pros, between them having performed or recorded with acts like No Sinner, Lee Aaron, Soliterre, the River and the Road, Said the Whale, Hotel Mira, JP Maurice, Mad Shadow and more in recent years.